Priyanshuuk/learning-web-scraping/README.md

 # learning-web-scraping

 This repository contains my learning projects on **web scraping** using Node.js and Cheerio.

-## About

-Web scraping is the process of automatically extracting data from websites.
-This project scrapes COVID-19 statistics from [Worldometer](https://www.worldometers.info/coronavirus/).

 ## Technologies Used

 - Node.js